myrzan/tecdoc-php-client/README.md

 The DTO classes are generated with [xsd2php](https://github.com/goetas-webservices/xsd2php) using the [TecDoc SOAP XSD](http://webservice.tecalliance.services/pegasus-3-0/services/TecdocToCatDLB.soapEndpoint?xsd) as input.

+This project is licensed under the terms of the GNU Lesser General Public License v3.0.

 ## Install
 ```shell script
 composer require sbaumeister/tecdoc-client-php